A tour of Moment's programming model

 Search for ”code” and choose the template JavaScript “Hello, World”:

 This will insert a JavaScript code cell into the document, and open the code editor to show its source.
-In this case, the cell simply return “Hello world!”.
+In this case, the cell contains return “Hello world!”.

-This is not important yet, but the Moment doc displays code = “Hello world!”, indicating the cell is called code and it currently has a value of the string ”Hello world!”.
+This is not important yet, but the Moment doc displays code = “Hello world!”, indicating the cell is named code and its value is the string ”Hello world!”.

 Create a simple JavaScript counter